bobozhezhe/Scalable-NUMA-Aware-Shared-Memory-Data-Structures/doc/weekly_status.md

 This is the log file for weekly job and plans.

+## week 3 (16 Jan, 2023)

+### Progress in week 3

+1. Finish the simple test case of shared mem in Boost.
+1. Get the simple performance data of the case.
+1. Build a NUMA test case, but cannot run.

+### Question in week 3

+1. Can we use the Ares env to run NUMA case?

 ## week 2 (9 Jan, 2023)

 ### Progress in week 2